davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 31-AUG-2026
 * OpenMeteoEDA_202306_v006 plots maximum hourly precipitation by day histogram by month for a single city
 * OpenMeteoEDA_202306_v006 plots maximum hourly precipitation by day histogram by month for a second city
+* OpenMeteoEDA_202306_v006 plots maximum hourly precipitation by day histogram by month for a third city